JoseAgustin/ram2metv2/README.md

 4. Lat in degrees North
 5. Lon in degrees East
 6. Elevation in meters above sea level
-7. Grib_Code as the integer GRIB code value or variable name corresponding to this observation type
+7. Grib_Code as the integer [GRIB][gribt] code value or variable name corresponding to this observation type
 8. Level as the pressure level in hPa or accumulation interval in hours
 9. Height in meters above sea level or above ground level
 10. QC_String corresponding to the quality control value